ec-jrc/re3gistry/documentation/administrator-manual.md

 In case the "Migration" option is chosen, the details of the database from the existing Re3gistry installation are requested.

-Fill the fileds requested and click to the "Save and continue" button.
+Fill the fields requested and click to the "Save and continue" button.
 You will then get a page containing a summary of the data retrieved in the existing instance of the Re3gistry.

 ![Installation wizard - Migration summary](images/init-migration.png)